Alex Okafor: College career

+start the 2012 season.
+In his final game, he set the Alamo Bowl record for most sacks in a game.

 Professional career

+Pre-draft

-Okafor was ranked as one of the middle tier pass rushers in the 2013 NFL Draft.
+Okafor was ranked as one of the middle tier pass rushers in the 2013 NFL draft.
 He was projected as either a defensive end or linebacker in the NFL.

 Arizona Cardinals

-Okafor was drafted by the Arizona Cardinals in the fourth round, with the 103rd overall pick in the 2013 NFL Draft.
+Okafor was selected by the Arizona Cardinals in the fourth round, with the 103rd overall pick in the 2013 NFL draft.
 He played in his first game in 2013, recording a special teams tackle before a bicep injury ended his season.

 Okafor recorded his first two career sacks in Week 6 of the 2014 season against the Washington Redskins on quarterback Kirk Cousins.
 He had his first interception in Week 14 on Kansas City Chiefs' quarterback Alex Smith.
 He ended the season playing in 13 games with 12 starts, recording 30 tackles, 8 sacks, three passes defensed and one interception.
 During his time in Arizona, he played in 39 games (25 starts), tallying 74 tackles (63 solo), 13.5 sacks, 30 quarterback hits, 18 tackles for loss, four passes defended, one interception (returned for 26 yards), one forced fumble and two fumble recovery.